Training structure

 20h

-- Summer school on "Integrative Biology of Interactions".
+- Summer school on topics related to "Integrative Biology of Interactions."

-- Presentations by unit directors and/or team leaders of partner laboratories' scientific activities on topics related to "Integrative Biology of Interactions".
+- Presentations by unit directors and/or team leaders on the scientific activities of partner laboratories conducted on topics related to "Integrative Biology of Interactions."
 Presentation of internship opportunities.

-- Student presentations on their academic career and M1 internship (5-10 minutes/student) (CC grade awarded after these presentations).
+- Students present their academic background and their M1 internship (5-10 minutes per student) (CC grade given at the end of these presentations).

-- Individual meetings with students to refine their internship search according to their own motivations.
+- Individual meetings with students to refine their internship search based on their own motivations.

 Professionalization & Integration